nstoddard/unitcalc/README.md

 # unitcalc
 A calculator supporting units of measurement, written in Haskell.

+Run it by installing the [Haskell Platform](https://www.haskell.org/platform/), cloning this repo, and running `cabal run`.

 It can do conversions between units of measurement:
 ```
 > 60 mph -> m/s